 With late seventeenth-century case furniture, the ratio of drawer front end-grain to drawer side dovetails was often about equal, exposing a considerable proportion of the end-grain to moisture (figs. 3 & 14).

-The solution to reducing problematic seasonal expansion and contraction was simply to minimise the amount of exposed end-grain at the ends of the drawer fronts, thereby preventing it from absorbing moisture to any significant degree (figs. 15 & 16).
+The solution to reducing problematic seasonal expansion and contraction was simply to minimise the amount of exposed end-grain at the ends of the drawer fronts, thereby restricting their ability to absorb moisture (figs. 15 & 16).

-It is monotonously opined that the appearance of these dovetails with ever narrower lands between the sockets is to be preferred over more coarsely configured examples and that their execution is a mark of superior eighteenth-century craftsmanship attainable by only a few London cabinetmakers.
+It is monotonously opined that the appearance of these drawer front dovetails with ever narrower lands between the sockets is to be preferred over more coarsely configured examples and that their execution is a mark of superior eighteenth-century craftsmanship attained by only a few London cabinetmakers.

-They are certainly indicative of their creator being a cabinetmaker of some merit (though once sawing dovetails has been mastered, their spacing is no obstacle); however, the notion completely ignores their true objective.
-Were these carefully considered dovetails created purely for their appearance, how can one explain overshot saw cuts on a large percentage of fine eighteenth-century furniture?
+They are certainly indicative of their creator being a cabinetmaker of some merit (though once sawing dovetails has been mastered, their spacing presents little challenge); however, the notion completely ignores their true objective.
+Were these carefully considered dovetails created purely for their appearance, how can one explain overshot saw cuts (and fig. 17 above) on a large percentage of fine eighteenth-century furniture?

-The cognizance and practice of this refinement in dovetailing was widespread (due in part to the long established tradition of journeymen), not only in the capitals of England, Ireland and Scotland, but in major provincial centres too, where many exceptional cabinetmakers plied their trade.
+The cognizance and practice of this refinement in dovetailing was widespread (due in part to the long established tradition of journeymen cabinetmakers), not only in the capitals of England, Ireland and Scotland, but in major provincial centres too, where many exceptional cabinetmakers plied their trade.